ellojess/caravan-game/README.md

 # Caravan
-Caravan is a math-based riddle game that takes users on an increasingly difficult journey to get to their destination
+Caravan is an action/adventure math-based riddle game that takes users on an increasingly difficult journey to get to their destination

 ## Installation